15 Popular Software as a Service Examples | SaaS Platforms

 What Is SaaS?

-Software as a Service (SaaS) is a distribution software model that hosts applications from a cloud provider and makes them possible to end users over the internet.
+Software as a Service (SaaS) is a distribution software model that hosts applications from a cloud provider and makes them available to end-users over the internet.
 This model may allow a third-party cloud provider to host the application for an independent software vendor (ISV).
 Or the cloud provider could also be the software vendor with larger companies, such as Microsoft.

 SaaS, together with infrastructure as a service (IaaS), is one of the three key categories of cloud computing (PaaS).
 SaaS applications are used by a number of IT specialists, business users and personal users.